-Under 21 CFR 801.55(c), FDA will consider granting requests for an exception from a UDI requirement if the requirement is not technologically feasible.
+Under 21 CFR 801.55(c), the FDA will consider granting requests for an exception from a UDI requirement if the requirement is not technologically feasible.
 We expect that such situations will be rare.
-FDA does not consider exception requests that are based on reasons other than technological infeasibility (including, but not limited to, financial burden, a claimed low rate of adverse events, or a claim that the product is somehow unique such that adverse events do not occur).
+The FDA does not consider exception requests that are based on reasons other than technological infeasibility (including, but not limited to, financial burden, a claimed low rate of adverse events, or a claim that the product is somehow unique such that adverse events do not occur).

 Labelers may consider the following to address issues of inadequate label size or unique packaging that may create challenges to having the device label bear its UDI in both easily readable plain-text and AIDC forms: